 The Corporate Sustainability Committee was formed in 2020 and is chaired by our CEO.
-The committee meets at regular points through the year to discuss sustainability risks and opportunities for Acadian as a firm.
+The committee meets to discuss sustainability risks and opportunities for Acadian as a firm.
 Focus areas include establishing best practices to reduce the firm's carbon emissions, TCFD reporting and monitoring of the firm's supply chain.